LoRA – low rank adaptation of large language models

 Copy

-We apply the function to the model to replace the linear layers of the model by the new linear layer with LoRA
+We apply the function to the model to replace the linear layers of the model with the new linear layer using LoRA

 rank = 16